dHeinemann/Replicalc/README.md

 ## Status

-This is a hobby project to learn the C programming language.
-The code is bad and will contain bugs; it can be considered an early alpha.
+This is a hobby project.
+It may contain bugs and can be considered an early alpha.
 Run at your own risk.

 ## Features